Police: Man kills self after being shot by police in SE Side barricade situation

 The suspect was wounded by police before he killed himself, police said.

-Witnesses said calls to 911 brought officers to the 9400-block of South Commercial Boulevard in the Calumet Heights neighborhood just after midnight.
-They were called to a home there after a 24-year-old man got into a dispute with family members inside that home.
+Officers responded to the 9400-block of South Commercial Avenue in the Calumet Heights neighborhood at about 11 p.m.
+Friday.
+They were called to a home there after a 24-year-old man got into a dispute with family members inside that home, police said.

-The suspect fired shots outside the house and then moved into the garage, where he barricaded himself.
+The suspect fired shots outside the house and then moved into the garage, where he barricaded himself and a SWAT team was called in.
 No one was injured by the suspect's shots.

-A SWAT team was brought in and the suspect left the garage and went into a grassy area nearby and was confronted by a SWAT officer.
+After several hours, the suspect left the garage and went into a grassy area nearby and was confronted by a SWAT officer.

 The suspect pointed his hand gun at the officer, who fired and wounded the suspect, police said.
 The suspect then shot and killed himself, police said.

-No one else were injured and the three people inside the home were able to self-evacuate.
+No one else was injured and the three people inside the home were able to self-evacuate.
 The identity of the suspect has not been released.

 The officer involved in the shooting has been placed on 30-day administrative duty, per department policy.